DISCIPLINE ROAD MAP INFOGRAPHIC (Text Alternative)

 4. Grievance committee

-- A grievance committee is made up of volunteers from the community, at least one-third of whom are not lawyers.
-Each of Florida's 20 judicial circuits has at least one grievance committee.
+- Grievance committees are made up of volunteers from the community, at least one-third of whom are nonlawyers.
+Each of Florida’s 20 judicial circuits has at least one grievance committee.

-- If a Bar counsel determines that allegations warrant further proceedings, discipline case may be referred to a grievance committee.
+- If Bar counsel determines that allegations warrant further proceedings, the discipline case may be referred to a grievance committee.

-- Grievance committee chair assigns case to committee member, who serves as the investigating member.
-After interviewing witnesses and reviewing evidence, investigating member makes recommendation to grievance committee.
+- The grievance committee chair assigns the case to committee member, who serves as the investigating member.
+After interviewing witnesses and reviewing evidence, the investigating member makes a recommendation to the grievance committee.

-- Like a grand jury, grievance committee decides whether there is probable cause to believe a lawyer violated the professional conduct rules and whether discipline is warranted.
+- Like a grand jury, the grievance committee decides whether there is probable cause to believe a lawyer violated the Rules Regulating The Florida Bar and whether discipline is warranted.

-- If grievance committee takes testimony from accused lawyer, the person who filed the original complaint may attend.
+- If the grievance committee takes testimony from the accused lawyer, the person who filed the original complaint may attend.

-- Grievance committee investigations usually take three to six months.
+- Grievance committee investigations can take three to six months to complete.
 A grievance committee has several options: